carlgieringer/sophistree/packages/browser-extension/docs/Features.md

 Excerpt creation guidelines:

-- The sidebar must be open to create a new excerpt.
-If the sidebar is not open, the user gets an error message when trying to crate a media excerpt.
+- The side panel must be open to create a new excerpt.
+If the side panel is not open, the user gets an error message when trying to crate a media excerpt.
 - If excerpt creation fails, no highlight is created.
 - There must be an active map to create a new excerpt.
 Otherwise, the user gets an error message.